-- a) Describe the steps that you will take to scale your model to new sites, including the people involved and the resources contributed both by the founding campus and the new campuses. - b) If the school is affiliated with a CMO or EMO that operates schools in other states, compare your efforts to scale operations to Nevada to past scale efforts in other states. - c) Describe your plan for embedding the fundamental features of the model that you described in the transformational change section in each new campus that you plan to open. - d) Explain any shared or centralized support services the management organization will provide to campuses in Nevada. - e) Describe the structure, specific services to be provided, the cost of those services, how costs will be allocated among campuses, and specific service goals of the network.
-Please also include how the school will measure successful delivery of these services.
-In the case of a charter management organization proposing to contract with an education management organization, service goals should be outlined in the term sheet and draft contract provided later in Attachment.
-Note that Nevada law allows charter schools to contract for the management or operation of the school with either a for-profit or non-profit education management organization. - f) Using the table below, summarize the division school- and organization-level decision-making responsibilities as they relate to key functions, including curriculum, professional development, culture, staffing, etc. This division of responsibilities will be evaluated both in the context of Nevada law and regulation and best organizational and authorizing practices nationally.
+- a) Describe the steps that you will take to scale your model to new sites, including the people involved and the resources contributed both by the founding campus and the new campuses. - b) If the school is affiliated with a CMO or EMO that operates schools in other states, compare your efforts to scale operations to Nevada to past scale efforts in other states. - c) Describe your plan for embedding the fundamental features of the model that you described in the transformational change section in each new campus that you plan to open. - d) Explain any shared or centralized support services the management organization will provide to campuses in Nevada.

+- f) Using the table below, summarize the division school- and organization-level decision-making responsibilities as they relate to key functions, including curriculum, professional development, culture, staffing, etc. This division of responsibilities will be evaluated both in the context of Nevada law and regulation and best organizational and authorizing practices nationally.

-Function Mgt Org Decision-Making Network Leader Decision-Making Board Decision- Making Campus Leader Decision-Making
+Function Mgmt Org Decision-Making Network Leader Decision-Making Board Decision- Making Campus Leader Decision-Making

+Performance

-Performance Goals
+Goals

 Curriculum

+Professional

-Professional Development
+Development

+Data Mgmt &amp;

+Interim

-Data Mgt & Interim Assessments
+Assessments

+Promotion

-Promotion Criteria
+Criteria

 Culture

-Cultule

 Budgeting,

 Finance, and

 Accounting

 Student

 Recruitment

 School Staff

 Recruitment &

 Hiring

 HR Services

 (payroll, benefits,

 etc.)

 Development/

 Fundraising

 Community

 Relations

 IT

-Facilities Mgt
+Facilities Mgmt

 Vendor

 Management /

 Procurement

-Student Support
+Student Support Services

-Services

 Other operational

 services, if

 applicable